 In 1881, Carl Wernicke reported three alcoholic patients who died after developing confusion, ataxia, and ophthalmoplegia.117 Autopsies showed characteristic hemorrhages surrounding the third and fourth ventricles.
 A few years later, Sergei Korsakoff reported amnesia and confabulation in 30 alcoholics that was preceded in many by the clinical findings reported by Wernicke.125 Today, these two neurologic disorders are often combined and called the Wernicke-Korsakoff syndrome in recognition that they are likely a spectrum of the same disease.

 As a coenzyme in the pyruvate dehydrogenase complex, thiamine diphosphate (thiamine pyrophosphate), the active form of thiamine, facilitates the conversion of pyruvate to acetylcoenzyme A (acetyl-CoA).
 This reaction occurs at the C2 atom of thiamine, which is located between the nitrogen and sulfur atoms on the thiazolium ring.38 In the protein-rich environment of the enzyme complex, this C2 atom is deprotonated to form a carbanion that rapidly attaches to the carbonyl group of pyruvate, thereby stabilizing it for decarboxylation.54 In a series of subsequent reactions, the hydroxyethyl group that remains bound to thiamine diphosphate is transferred to lipoamide, where an acetyl group is later broken off and attached to coenzyme A (CoA).
-This overall process links anaerobic glycolysis to the Krebs cycle, where subsequent aerobic metabolism produces the equivalent of 36 ...
+This overall process links anaerobic glycolysis to the Krebs cycle, where subsequent aerobic metabolism produces ...